dynamicguy/engineeringinteriors/content/_index.md

           description: Super fast page load with Tailwind CSS and super fast site building with Hugo.
         - name: Easy
           icon: sparkles
           description: One-click deployment to GitHub Pages.
-Have your new website live within 5 minutes!
+Have your new site live within time!
         - name: No-Code
           icon: code-bracket
           description: Edit and design your site just using rich text (Markdown) and configurable YAML parameters.